The Support and Resistance Line Method: An Analysis via Optimal Stopping: Introduction

-We emphasise that, in contrast to standard regime-switching models, the regime transition in our model is path-dependent and not specified by an exogenous Markov chain.
-The path-dependent regime-changing can be viewed as a novel method of introducing a market signalling effect into the price process (see Lehalle and Neuman \cite{Leh} for a different approach).

-By making mild assumptions on dynamics, no-arbitrage can be ensured (for a market consisting of a bond paying the risk-free rate and the stock).
-A potential criticism of our class of models might be that the exogenous stock price process reduces the economic credibility of our results and that a multiple-agent-based model with an endogenous price for the stock would be more desirable.
-We argue that, since endogenous specification of prices in a dynamic context usually requires that agents, although they may differ as to their utilities, agree on the probabilistic specification of the world, modelling a world where {\em only some} agents believe in TA renders this approach non-viable and the best that can be achieved is a price specification which is arbitrage-free and hence in dynamic equilibrium.

-We stress that the optimal stopping problems presented here are not standard since the stock price process is {\em not} a diffusion and the regime process on its own is {\em not} Markovian.

 The rest of this paper proceeds as follows.
 In Section \ref{preliminaries}, we provide definitions for key ingredients of the model and establish important mathematical properties.
 In Section \ref{opp}, we give some general results regarding the optimal stopping problem.
 In Section \ref{seller's problem}, we describe and solve \textit{the seller's problem} and obtain the optimal selling boundaries.
-In Section \ref{buyer's problem}, we define and solve \textit{the buyer's problem}, which provides the optimal buying boundaries.
-Finally, in Section \ref{risk aversion}, we analyse numerically the influence of the degree of relative risk aversion to optimal trading strategies under different types of dynamics, and we will discuss the optimality of the standard trading rule within the context of our modelling.
+An example where all quantities are computed in closed form is presented and a further counterexample (where key assumptions are not satisfied) is derived.
+In Section \ref{buyer's problem}, we define and solve \textit{the buyer's problem}, which provides the optimal buying boundaries and extend the explicit example from the previous section.
+In Section \ref{risk aversion}, we analyse numerically the influence of risk aversion on the optimal trading strategies and study comparative statics with respect to the decay rate $\l$ and the strength of partial reflection at $R$.